Duke Kunshan University: Conferences

+Study Away

+All students spend a semester in their junior year studying away, for which the most popular choice is at Duke University in Durham, NC.
+An additional summer of study away is also possible.

+Controversies

-An article in the Financial Times stated that although Duke Kunshan University had signed legally binding agreements with Education Ministry of China that guaranteed academic freedom on campus, many academics had doubts that the agreements would be upheld.
+A 2017 article in the Financial Times stated that although Duke Kunshan University had signed legally binding agreements with the Education Ministry of China that guaranteed academic freedom on campus, many academics had doubts that the agreements would be upheld.

-Rankings

-Both Duke University and Wuhan University have been recognized in the top ten in respective national rankings.

 Campus

 Duke Kunshan is located in a 200-acre campus in Kunshan, a city in southeastern Jiangsu province.
 The campus will become the center of the Duke Creative Park, part of the city's “Five Zones, One Line” plan for urban renewal.
 The area will host the Sino-US (Kunshan) Technology Innovation Center and serve as a mixed-used project integrating R&D centers, business services, and ecological parks.

 Kunshan's location between Shanghai and Suzhou allows easy access to these major metropolitan centers by highways and high-speed railway.

 The campus is being constructed in phases, with Phase I designed by American design and architecture firm Gensler.
 Phase 1 facilities include an academic building with a variety of classroom configurations, a 200-bed dormitory building, a conference center and hotel, a faculty residence, and an administration building.
 An innovation center equipped with a library, classrooms and team rooms was opened in 2019.

-Phase 2 is scheduled for completion in 2023, designed by Perkins and Will, and will feature an expansion of undergraduate, graduate, and faculty housing, a community center, recreation center, the WD Research Institute, and a library.
+Phase 2 was completed in 2023.
+Designed by Perkins and Will, Phase 2 features an expansion of undergraduate, graduate, and faculty housing, a community center, recreation center, the WD Research Institute, and a library.
 The 71.3 acre Duke Kunshan Gardens are also currently under construction, and are scheduled for completion in 2023.

 Later plans call for Phase III and IV construction to take place in the coming decade.

 As part of the partnership between Duke University, Wuhan University, and the city of Kunshan, the municipal government has leased the Duke Kunshan University campus to the university at no cost for the first ten years as well as paying for construction of the buildings.

 Alumni

-Duke Kunshan University alumni are coterminous with Duke Alumni, being conferred Duke University undergraduate or graduate degrees (accredited by SACSCOC) upon graduation.
+Duke Kunshan University students are conferred Duke University undergraduate or graduate degrees (accredited by SACSCOC) upon graduation.
 Undergraduates also receive a graduation certificate and diploma officially approved by the Chinese MOE.
+Therefore, DKU alumni are considered Duke alumni, and are considered part of the Duke alumni community.

-Undergraduate alumni from the inaugural class of 2022 include 1 Rhodes Scholar, 2 Yenching Scholars, and 2 Schwarzman Scholar.
+Alumni include 1 Rhodes Scholar, 2 Yenching Scholars, and 2 Schwarzman Scholars.